OpenConext/OpenConext-profile/README.md

 Make sure to fill all parameters, also when the `user_lifecycle_enabled` toggle is disabled.

 See the User Lifecycle project on [GitHub](https://github.com/OpenConext/OpenConext-user-lifecycle) for more information.

+## EngineBlock consent removal support
+In order to allow user to retract consent for a given service.
+You can enable the remove consent feature in the `parameters.yaml`.
+By setting `remove_consent_enabled` to `true`, every service in the 'my services' page will have a delete button.
+Clicking this button will retract consent for only that service.

+In order for this feature to work, you need to have an EngineBlock instance that supports this feature.
+See the EngineBlock docs for more information on enabling the feature on the EngineBlock Api.

 ## Release strategy
 Please read: https://github.com/OpenConext/Stepup-Deploy/wiki/Release-Management for more information on the release strategy used in Openconext projects.